Joan Mir: Moto3 World Championship

-He remained for a second season in 2017 with Leopard Racing and dominated the class, taking 10 wins and 13 podiums from 18 races, only failing to score points at the Japanese round.
+Mir remained for a second season in 2017 with Leopard Racing and dominated the class, taking ten wins and 13 podiums from 18 races, only failing to score points at the Japanese round.
 His only pole position start of the season came at the Malaysian round.
 He finished 93 points ahead of his nearest rival, Romano Fenati, to win the Moto3 championship.

 Moto2 World Championship

 In 2018, Mir moved up to Moto2 with Marc VDS Racing Team, after signing a three-year deal with the team.
-He finished 3rd in France and Italy, and finished 2nd in Germany and Australia, ending the season with four podiums and 155 points, 6th place in the rider's championship, and winning rookie of the year.
+He finished third in France and Italy, and finished second in Germany and Australia, ending the season with four podiums and 155 points, sixth place in the rider's championship, and winning rookie of the year.